Men Rob Bixby Couple, Pistol Whip Husband

 Video

-Tulsa County Sheriff's Office is looking for two suspects who robbed a couple near Bixby.
+The Tulsa County Sheriff's Office is investigating an armed robbery at a Bixby-area home Monday morning.
+They're looking for two suspects who got away after the robbery.

 Keep up-to-date with everything that happens in your world.